tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Kilt of the Mountains

+_Recharge 16+:_ When you activate this kilt, you may walk on walls or steep cliffs as if they were level ground.
+You can run straight up a vertical wall – just stay clear of the ceiling, as the kilt’s magic fails if you go upside-down.
+The kilt’s effect lasts for the rest of the battle.

+**Quirk:** Sworn to abjure underwear of all forms.

+---

 #### Last Word

 When you heal using your last remaining recovery, you heal 30 additional hit points (champion 75 hp; epic: 200 hp).